-Jane Eyre may be downloaded for free from the ebooks catalog.
+Jane Eyre is available in illustrated and free editions from the ebook catalog.

-And who wouldn’t connect on some level with Jane Eyre?
-Through her eyes and ears we see the displays of the upper classes as an outsider–giving the social mores of the time an even more futile tone.
-The purpose of the “genteel” characters seems no more important than the drapery.
+Part of Jane's attraction is her ordinariness.
+Who wouldn't connect on some level with her?
+Through her eyes and ears we see the displays of the upper classes as an outsider--giving the social mores of the time an even more ridiculous tone.
+The purpose of the "genteel" characters seems no more important than the drapery.
 Indeed, the rolling moors and fields of scented heather claim more of our attention.
-Therefore the fact that Jane Eyre sees the brooding Rochester for who is really is, is a given.
-And her socio-economic situation makes her assertion of equality even more potent, because we know she’ll suffer for this knowledge.
-In the end this theme symbolically takes us to its happy conclusion.
-Earth, wind and fire conspire to reduce our characters to the equals they always were.
-They just needed a little reassurance that they were right.

 I personally love this book.
 My mum read it when she was my age and when we came across a beautiful edition during a trip, she recomended it to me without hesitating.